michellealzola/Solar-Panel-Production-Power-BI/README.md

 ## 📬 Get in Touch

 Created by **Michelle Alzola**
-Visit [my blog][https://python.michellealzoladesign.com](https://python.michellealzoladesign.com/maximizing-solar-panel-efficiency-power-bi-dashboard-for-production-monitoring/ for more tutorials and projects.
+Visit https://python.michellealzoladesign.com/maximizing-solar-panel-efficiency-power-bi-dashboard-for-production-monitoring/ for more tutorials and projects.